Rasalexman/KODI/README.md

 This is simple and useful dependency injection tool for used in your regular projects.
 It's use a kotlin reflect library to create instances and inject parameters into constructor.

 For start using this you need to implement `IKodi` interface to take all features of injection, like lazy property initialization or direct access to instances of given generic classe.
-It contains three type of functionality:
+It contains some functionality like:
-1) single() - create a one and only one instace of given generic class and save it in instanceMap
+1) `single()` - create a one and only one instace of given generic class and save it in instanceMap

-2) instance() - simple create an instance of given generic class
-3) instanceByTag() - create an instance of given generic class and save it to instanceMap
+2) `instance()` - simple create an instance of given generic class 2.1) `instanceByTag()` - create an instance of given generic class and save it to instanceMap

-4) provider() - it's create or give an holder class for your functions and save it into instanceMap to call later
-5) providerCall() - call the providing function with tag, function and params
-6) providerCallByTag() - call already saved provider by tag and params
+3) `provider()` - it's create or give an holder class for your functions and save it into instanceMap to call later 3.1) `providerCall()` - call the providing function with tag, function and params 3.2) `providerCallByTag()` - call already saved provider by tag and params

+Sinse version 0.1.5:
+4) `bind<Interface, Implementation>(... params)` - you can use binding function to map your interfaces to instance in just one line of code
+5) `constant(TAG, VALUE)` - map constants to tag

+And from 0.1.5 you can initialize you instances, singel, providers, binding and constants in just one place:
+`val kodi = initKODI { }`

 in every function you can pass params for injection and put a tag to get it later.
 You can use lazy instantiating by extension functions